-The impact of advancement fees on your international customer’s imports can be very high.
+The impact of advancement fees on your international customers’ imports can be very high.
 In some cases, it can be higher than the taxes, duty, or both combined.
 Also to compound the issue, these charges are also subject to VAT.
-Into the UK, FedEx will charge ￡12 (15.87 USD) plus VAT on the fee so it can be very cost prohibitive if you don’t waive these fees.
+In the UK, FedEx will charge ￡12 (15.87 USD) plus VAT on the fee so it can be very cost prohibitive if you do not waive these fees.
 Below are some examples of these fees.

 |FedEx Advancement Fee||United Kingdom||2.5% of the advance or ￡12 GBP, whichever is greater|